-Description of manner for refunding excess amount paid by applicants paying up and delivering the Notes:
+Description of manner for refunding excess amount paid by applicants:

-Details of the minimum and/or maximum amount of application:

-[There are no pre-identified allotment criteria.
-The Authorised Offeror will adopt allotment criteria in accordance with customary market practices and applicable laws and regulations.] [ ]
+Details of the minimum and/or maximum amount of application: [There are no pre-identified allotment criteria.
+The Authorised Offeror will adopt allotment criteria in accordance with customary market practices and applicable laws and regulations.] []